siDcover/Blockchain-Bank/README.md

 # BlockchainBank

 This is a blockchain bank running on Ganache.
-I have set up the first and second account of ganache as owner and investor.
 Investor stakes mDAI tokens and get rewarded as interest with Dapp Tokens whenever owner wants them to.

 ## Features